acl2017/acl2017.github.io/_pages/home.md

 <h2>News</h2>

+**April 24, 2017**.
+ACL will be offering [on-site childcare](/participants#on-site-childcare) at the conference hotel.
+It will be provided by a professional childcare service, KiddieCorp, and partially subsidized by ACL.
+The cost will be $10.00 USD per hour for general registrants and $5.00 USD per hour for student registrants.
+Availability is limited.
+Please sign up using [this form from KiddieCorp](https://form.jotform.com/KiddieCorp/ACLKids).
+{: .notice--info}

 **April 5, 2017**.
 The list of accepted papers and system demonstrations has been [posted](https://chairs-blog.acl2017.org/2017/04/05/accepted-papers-and-demonstrations/) on the PC blog.
-{: .notice--info}
+{: .notice}

 **March 28, 2017**.
 Information on obtaining an [invitation letter for a visa](/participants#visa-information) is now available.
 If you require a visa to attend ACL, please start the process as soon as possible.
-{: .notice}

-**March 18, 2017**.
-Preliminary information about [registration](/registration/) and about [regular](/participants#regular-accommodation) as well as [student](/participants#student-accommodation) accommodation is available.
-Please book your rooms at the discounted rates as soon as possible.
-There are several other large events being held in Vancouver at the same time as ACL, and we expect the hotels to fill up.
 {: .notice}

 <h2>Welcome!</h2>